 Armen A. Alchian (1914–2013), one of the twentieth century’s great teachers of economic science, taught at UCLA from 1958 to 1984.
 Founder of the UCLA tradition in economics, he has become recognized as one of the most influential voices in the areas of market structure, property rights, and the theory of the firm.

-William R. Allen has taught at both Washington University and UCLA, among other institutions.
-He has concentrated on teaching economics, and his research is focused on international economics and the history of economic theory.
+William R. Allen taught at Washington University prior to joining the UCLA faculty in 1952.
+Along with research primarily in international economics and the history of economic theory, he has concentrated on teaching economics.
 Universal Economics is his third textbook collaboration with Armen Alchian.

 Jerry L. Jordan wrote his doctoral dissertation under the direction of Armen Alchian.
 He was Dean of the School of Management at the University of New Mexico, a member of President Reagan’s Council of Economic Advisors and of the U.S. Gold Commission, Director of Research of the Federal Reserve Bank of Saint Louis, and President and CEO of the Federal Reserve Bank of Cleveland.